Physician Assistant (PHAS)

 PHAS 6000.
 Family Medicine Clinical Rotation I. (4 Credits)

-This Family Medicine clinical rotation will provide application of knowledge and skills from the didactic year to evaluation and management of patients with diseases and conditions that occur in the practice of family medicine, to include acute, emergent, and chronic medical disorders, and preventive medicine and patient education in health promotion and disease prevention.
-Medical care will be provided to patients of all ages including infants, children, adolescents, adults and the elderly.
+This Family Medicine clinical rotation will provide application of knowledge and skills from the didactic year to evaluation and management of patients with diseases and conditions that occur in the practice of family medicine, to include acute and chronic medical disorders, and preventive medicine and patient education in health promotion and disease prevention.
+Medical care may be provided to patients of all ages, but will be focused on adult and elderly patients in an outpatient setting.

 PHAS 6005.
 Family Medicine Clinical Rotation II.
 (4 Credits)

-This Family Medicine clinical rotation will provide a continuation of Family Medicine I with application of knowledge and skills from the didactic year to evaluation and management of patients with diseases and conditions that occur in the practice of family medicine, to include acute, emergent, and chronic medical disorders, and preventive medicine and patient education in health promotion and disease prevention.
-Medical care will be provided to patients of all ages including infants, children, adolescents, adults and the elderly.
+This Family Medicine clinical rotation will provide a continuation of Family Medicine I with application of knowledge and skills from the didactic year to evaluation and management of patients with diseases and conditions that occur in the practice of family medicine, to include acute and chronic medical disorders, and preventive medicine and patient education in health promotion and disease prevention.
+Medical care may be provided to patients of all ages, but will be focused on adult and elderly patients in an outpatient setting.

 PHAS 6010.
 Internal Medicine Clinical Rotation I. (4 Credits)

-This Internal Medicine clinical rotation will provide application of knowledge and skills from the didactic year to evaluation and management of patients with diseases and conditions that occur in the practice of internal medicine, to include acute, emergent, and chronic medical disorders, and preventive medicine and patient education in health promotion and disease prevention.
-This rotation may be inpatient or outpatient, or a combination of both.
-Medical care will be provided to adult and geriatric patients.
+This Internal Medicine clinical rotation will provide application of knowledge and skills from the didactic year to evaluation and management of patients with acute and chronic conditions that occur in the practice of inpatient internal medicine, including recognition of potential complications and developing ongoing monitoring and treatment plans.
+Medical care will be provided to adult and elderly patients in an inpatient setting.

 PHAS 6015.
 Internal Medicine Clinical Rotation II.
 (4 Credits)

-This Internal Medicine clinical rotation will provide a continuation of Internal Medicine I with application of knowledge and skills from the didactic year to the evaluation and management of patients with diseases and conditions that occur in the practice of internal medicine, to include acute, emergent, and chronic medical disorders, and preventive medicine and patient education in health promotion and disease prevention.
-This rotation may be inpatient or outpatient, or a combination of both.
-Medical care will be provided to adult and geriatric patients.
+This Internal Medicine clinical rotation will provide application of knowledge and skills from the didactic year to the evaluation and management of patients with diseases and conditions that occur in the practice of outpatient internal medicine, to include acute, and chronic medical conditions, and preventive medicine and patient education in health promotion and disease prevention.
+Medical care will be provided to adult and elderly patients in an outpatient setting.

 PHAS 6020.
 Women's Health Clinical Rotation.
 (4 Credits)

-This Women’s Health clinical rotation will provide application of knowledge and skills from the didactic year to evaluation and management of patients with diseases and conditions that occur in the practice of women’s health for adolescents, adults and geriatric patients.
-You will provide management and treatment of acute, chronic, routine, prenatal, and preventative medical issues encountered within a gynecology and obstetrics setting.
+This Women’s Health clinical rotation will provide application of knowledge and skills from the didactic year to evaluation and management of adult patients in acute, chronic, and preventive health encounters in a women’s health setting.
+This rotation will include exposure to both prenatal and gynecologic care.

 PHAS 6025.
 Pediatric Clinical Rotation.
 (4 Credits)